Bucky Dent: Post-career activities

 From 1991 to 1994, Dent served on the coaching staff of the St. Louis Cardinals under manager Joe Torre, moving to the coaching staff of the Texas Rangers from 1995 to 2001.

 In 2002, Dent served as the manager for the Omaha Royals, the Triple A affiliate of the Kansas City Royals.

 In 2003, when the Green Monster seats were added to Fenway Park, Dent attended the first game and sat in a Green Monster seat that was very near to where his 1978 home run landed.
 No animosity was displayed towards him by Red Sox fans at that game, who were all cordial to him.

-Dent threw out the first pitch to Yogi Berra in the seventh and final game of the 2004 American League Championship Series.
+Dent threw out the first pitch to Yogi Berra before the seventh and final game of the 2004 American League Championship Series.

 In November 2005, Dent became the bench coach for the Cincinnati Reds.
-The Cincinnati Reds released Dent on July 3, 2007; just a few days after releasing manager Jerry Narron.
+The Cincinnati Reds released Dent on July 3, 2007, days after releasing manager Jerry Narron.
 At the time, the Reds had the worst record in Major League Baseball.

 Every year, ESPN hosts a company softball game named after Dent in Central Park, New York City.

 In March, 2020 he began hosting a podcast, Deep to Left with Bucky Dent.
-The most recent episode was released in February, 2021.